Voting Frequently Asked Questions (FAQs)

 6. What options do college students have to vote?

-College students who are registered NC voters can
+College students who are registered NC voters can:

-• Vote at home
+• Vote in their home jurisdiction.

-• Vote Absentee by Mail (the student or their parents may request the absentee ballot)
+• Vote Absentee-by-Mail (the student or their parents may request the absentee ballot).

-• Register to vote*
+• Register to vote.

-• Vote
+• Vote.

-• Obtain voting assistance for physically disabled or elderly voters (curbside voting, ADA Ballot or/and request assistance from an Election Official who has sworn an oath to assist without bias)
+• Obtain voting assistance for physically disabled or elderly voters (curbside voting, ADA Ballot or/and request assistance from an Election Official who has sworn an oath to assist without bias).

-8. What do I need to do to vote Absentee by Mail?
+8. What do I need to do to vote Absentee-by-Mail?
+(Now – 7:30 pm November 5 for the 2024 General Election).

 9. How can I find out where to vote?

 Your voting precinct location for Election Day is also included with your voting registration information.
-Here is a link to NC’s Polling Place Search
+Here is a link to NC’s Polling Place Search.

 10. How can I find out about upcoming elections?

 NC voters have an election of some kind every year.
 The races on your ballot depend upon your voting districts.
-Your voter registration information contains dates for your upcoming elections (see the “How can I check my voter registration?” question and answer above).
+Your voter registration information contains dates for your upcoming elections (see How can I check my voter registration? above).
 About a month before each election, go to VOTE411.org, click on the Find What’s On Your Ballot box, enter your address and you will see the races and candidates on your ballot.

 11. How can I learn about the candidates on my ballot?